Turtle Lake

 Itasca County, MinnesotaOligotrophic

-On the LakeGrade rubric, Turtle Lake pulls an A: clarity at 17.1 ft and 8 µg/L of phosphorus put it in the top bracket for Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+On the LakeGrade rubric, Turtle Lake pulls an A: clarity at 17.1 ft and 8 µg/L of phosphorus put it in the top bracket for Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 Turtle Lake is unusually deep for Minnesota at 54 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
 At 120 acres, Turtle Lake fits the Minnesota median for monitored lakes, with 3.2 miles of shoreline.
 Among the 141 graded lakes in Itasca County, Turtle Lake ranks 10 — in the top quartile locally.